MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/use/manage-aws-machines.md

 ## Prerequisites

-To connect your Amazon EC2, you must have the following prerequisites ready before you start:
+To connect your Windows Server Amazon EC2 instance, you must have the following prerequisites ready before you start:
 - Have a running Amazon EC2 instance
 - Enable inbound connections for your Amazon EC2 instance.
 For more information on how to, see [AWS documentation](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/authorizing-access-to-an-instance.html).
     - For Type, choose **WinRM-HTTP** and for port range enter **5985**, alternatively, you can choose **WinRM-HTTPS** and for port range enter **5986**.